BioNomad/tuftsTutorials/docs/stats/binomial-test.md

 Exact binomial test

 data:  13 and 20
-number of successes = 13, number of trials = 20, p-value = 0.2632
+{==number of successes = 13, number of trials = 20, p-value = 0.2632==}
-alternative hypothesis: true probability of success is not equal to 0.5 95 percent confidence interval:
+alternative hypothesis: {==true probability of success is not equal to 0.5==}
+95 percent confidence interval:
  0.4078115 0.8460908
 sample estimates:
 probability of success
-                  0.65
+                  {==0.65==}
 ```

 !!! info  "Explanation"
-    So here we have
+    So here we see that our hypothesis is that:
+        - we have 13 successes and 20 trials
+        - our hypothesis is that our true probability of success is not equal to 0.5
+        - our p-value is above 0.05; so we do not have enough evidence to reject the null (a.k.a that our observed probability is due to chance)
+        - our sample probability of success is 0.65

 ## References